Bill has been an information systems professional for more than 30 years. He enjoys writing about cooking, local history, and technology.

-Use an External Hard-Drive
+Use an External Storage Device

 Consolidate Your iTunes Files

-Your iTunes files may not all be stored in the same place if you imported music from CD's, other iTunes libraries, and the iTunes store.
+Your iTunes files may not all be stored in the same place if you imported music from CDs, other iTunes libraries, and the iTunes store.
 To make the transfer easier, we will use iTunes to consolidate all of the files into a single place.
-This will not move the files from their original locations, but will make new copies as necessary.
+This will not move the files from their original locations, but it will make new copies as necessary.
 If your old PC is running low on disk space, you may be prompted that there is not enough room to continue the operation.
 In that case you'll need to free-up some space and try again.

 On your old PC: